Ivo-Balbaert/The_Way_to_Jai/book/19_Working_with_Strings.md

 `join` takes a variable number of strings and joins them in one string, separated by a token if needed.
 `split` does the inverse: it takes a string and a separator and splits the 'words' into an array of strings.
 See some of them in action in lines (4) and following.

+#### 19.6.3.1 Looping over the result of a split
+Because split always returns an [] string, you can always loop over it with for, and process each result of the split, as in line (4B).
+Just splitting/looping/printing would be a one-liner!

 A number of path routines also exist (like path_decomp, path_filename, path_extension, and so on) which come in handy when working with filenames.

 ### 19.6.4 Searching